robinrendle/robinrendle.com/notes/the-story-is-a-codebase.md

 I’ve been using Obsidian to write a story, partly for fun, partly as a de-stresser, but also to try my hand at a different form of writing.
 And one feature that I adore is the [graph view](https://help.obsidian.md/Plugins/Graph+view) which shows the relationships between your documents.

-so in each Obsidian doc, you can add links to another like this:
+So in each Obsidian doc, you can add links to another like this:

 ```md
 [[Jupiter]] was a demi-god that befriended old [[Ansel]].